What to do if you think your child is being bullied

 Make a safety plan

-It’s not always possible to avoid or stay away from bullies.
-But you can help your child prepare by creating a safety plan with them.
+Bullying is never OK and shouldn’t be ignored.
+If your child has reported what’s happening but it hasn’t stopped or if they’re worried that it could get worse, its important for them to find ways to feel safe.
+You can help your child by creating a safety plan with them.
 Talk to them about where and when the incidents are most likely to happen.
 Look at ways they may be able to keep themselves safer.
 These include:

 Help them to understand where they should go, or who to talk to should they feel threatened.
 You can share this plan with the school and ask them to find extra solutions.